HBM/jet/index.md

   connect($(&#x27;input&#x27;).val());
 });

-// initially try to reach the jet daemon hosted at nodejitsu.com (which listens on port 80) connect(&#x27;ws://jet.nodejitsu.com&#x27;);</code></pre>
+// initially try to reach the Jet Daemon hosted at nodejitsu.com (which listens on port 80) connect(&#x27;ws://jet.nodejitsu.com&#x27;);</code></pre>
 <p>See the Pen <a href='http://codepen.io/lipp/pen/GEyuq/'>Jet Connect</a> by Gerhard Preuss (<a href='http://codepen.io/lipp'>@lipp</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 </div><script async src="//codepen.io/assets/embed/ei.js"></script>